Sir: Etymology

 The form 'Sir' is first documented in English in 1297, as the title of honour of a knight, and latterly a baronet, being a variant of sire, which was already used in English since at least c.
 1205 (after 139 years of Norman rule) as a title placed before a name and denoting knighthood, and to address the (male) Sovereign since c.
-1225, with additional general senses of 'father, male parent' is from c.
+1225, with additional general senses of 'father, male parent' from c.
 1250, and 'important elderly man' from 1362.